Near Mount Vernon in Franklin County, Texas — The American South (West South Central)

 Erected 1986 by Texas Historical Commission.
 (Marker Number 9849.)

 Location.
 33° 10.727′ N, 95° 9.042′ W. Marker is near Mount Vernon, Texas, in Franklin County.
 Marker is on U.S. 67 1.1 miles west of County Road NE2080, on the right when traveling west.
+Located just west of the Ripley Creek crossing.
 Touch for map.
-Located just west of the Ripley Creek crossing.
 Marker is in this post office area: Mount Vernon TX 75457, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
 Historic Roadside Park (approx. 2 miles away); Rutherford Drugstore (approx. 4.1 miles away); Site of the Merchants and Planters National Bank (approx. 4.2 miles away); Franklin County (approx. 4.8 miles away); Henry Clay Thruston (approx. 10.3 miles away); First Presbyterian Church of Mt.
 Pleasant (approx. 10.6 miles away); Titus County C.S.A. (approx. 10.6 miles away); Titus County Confederate Monument (approx. 10.6 miles away).
 Touch for a list and map of all markers in Mount Vernon.